 ophelis deem was designed by Till Grosch Berlin in collaboration with ophelis.

-Agile teams take their work environment into their own hands and organise it as necessitated by their work.
-However, this requires the tools and spaces that promote exactly this type of project work and new flexibility.
-Innovation labs and creative spaces create the right working environment, because just like your employees, working environments need to be creative, flexible and adaptable.
+Agile teams take their work environment into their own hands and organise it as their work requires.
+However, this requires tools and spaces that promote this type of project work and new agility.
+Innovation labs and creative spaces create the right environment.
+Like employees, working environments must be creative, flexible and agile.

-Agile teams need as much freedom as possible to achieve their objectives – the same is true for the design of the working environment.
-Agile working means largely doing away with centrally defined standards and processes – spaces should be designed in such a way that users can easily modify them to meet their current needs and requirements and adapt them to suit the task in hand.
+Agile teams need the greatest possible freedom to achieve their goals – also in organising the working environment.
+Agile working stands for the extensive renunciation of centrally defined standards and processes – the rooms should be designed in such a way that users can easily change them to their current needs and requirements and adapt them to the current task.

 A workshop atmosphere and analogue visualisations are conducive to the creative process.
-Teams communicate as peers.
+The teams communicate at eye level.
 Agility does not require hierarchies.
-Interaction between those taking part involves frequent changes of role (moderator, listener, person providing input).
-Spaces and tools should support the creative process and the change of roles, promote team spirit and facilitate a change of perspective.
+The interaction between the participants entails frequent role changes (moderator, listener, input provider).
+Spaces and tools should support the creative process and the role change, promote the team spirit and force a change of perspective.